nyyubio/First_Website/content/page/links.md

 #### Modeling sites

 No models are perfect.
-Change one parameter, and the trajectory of the curve could be completely different.
+Change one parameter, and the trajectory of the curve could become completely different.
 However, you know how the saying goes: *all models are wrong, but some might be useful*.

-[IHME Covid-19 projections]: a US-centric, state-by-state projection of number of deaths, beds, ICU units and ventilators needed, assuming full social distancing measures are in place.
+[IHME Covid-19 projections]: A US-centric, state-by-state projection of number of deaths, beds, ICU units and ventilators needed, assuming full social distancing measures are in place.

 [COVID Act Now]: a US-centric projection of the number of hospitalizations needed, depending on the extent of social distancing measures executed.
 Projects are made at the state and county levels.